 The restaurant itself is clean and inviting.
 I loved the Arab teapots and other authentic Middle Eastern pieces that decorated the walls.
 Our waitress was extremely kind and was quick to take our orders.
 The prices generally ranged around $7-$10 per plate.
 Kid's meals were also a good price at $3-$4.

 For our appetizers we ordered the dolmas, which are grape leaves stuffed with rice, parsley and other herbs and spices.
 The dolmas had a nice bright flavor to them, but they were served on a plate swimming in a pool of some unknown congealed substance.
 It was very off putting to say the least.
 We also ordered some hummus and pita bread.
-The hummus had a super creamy consistency, but I could have used a little bit more lemon juice to liven up the flavor.
-My husband loved the quart of olive oil they poured on top, but I thought it was a bit too much.
-The pita bread delicious.
-Warm and tender and yes, you'll need to order extra.
+The hummus had a super creamy consistency,

 For our main courses we decided to go with a Gyro combo (pronounced yee-roh) and a Chicken Shawarma platter.
 I'll just let my 7 year old do the critiquing of the gyro....